davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 Remember before when I said a file doesn't actually have a name, it's just linked to one? **That link is what a directory holds.**

 A directory **is a file that actually only contains a mapping table**, linking all its child files (of all types) **names and their respective *inode* numbers**.
 Returning to the book example, a directory is like the index.
 It doesn't tell you the information of each chapter, but it tells you the chapter's name and the page it begins at.
 That chapter's name is unique in that book.
-It may exist in other books with chapters of the same name, but they are not the same chapter since they do not exist in the same book.
+It may exist, in other books, chapters of the same name, but they are not the same chapter since they do not exist in the same book.
 This means that file names are **directory-specific**, and that is why they are not held in the inode!
-Because the inode points to a unique space in memory, and the memory that is common to every file in the system!

 > Can you imagine if every file name had to be unique system wide?
 I'm not that imaginative!